anuraagnagar/codera/README.md

-# Flask blog
+# Codera

-Welcome to Flask blog This is a fully functional blog application built using Flask and HTML, CSS, & JavaScript.
-It allows users to create, manage, and share blog posts, along with a wide range of features including user authentication, commenting, notifications, and more.
+Welcome to Codera This is a fully functional blog application built using Flask\Python and HTML, CSS, & JavaScript.

 ## Screenshots